finos/FDC3/docs/api-bridging/spec.md

 }
 ```

 If the FDC3 API call underlying the request message includes a target (typically defined by an `app` argument, in the form of an AppIdentifier object) it is the responsibility of the Desktop Agent to copy that argument into the `meta.destination` field of the message and to ensure that it includes a `meta.destination.desktopAgent` value.
-If the target is provided in the FDC3 API call, but without a `meta.destination.desktopAgent` value, the Destkop Agent should assume that the call relates to a local application and does not need to send it to the bridge.
+If the target is provided in the FDC3 API call, but without a `meta.destination.desktopAgent` value, the Desktop Agent should assume that the call relates to a local application and does not need to send it to the bridge.

 Requests without a `meta.destination` field will be forwarded to all other agents for processing and the collation of responses by the bridge.